IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_vm_instance_info.rst

 Parameters
 ----------

+  most_recent (False, bool, False)
+    If true and multiple entries are found, the most recently created virtual guest is used.
+If false, an error is returned

+  secondary_ip_count (False, int, None)
+    None

+  last_known_power_state (False, str, None)
+    The last known power state of a virtual guest in the event the guest is turned off outside of IMS or has gone offline.

-  datacenter (False, str, None)
+  power_state (False, str, None)
-    Datacenter in which the virtual guest is deployed
+    The current power state of a virtual guest.

-  public_subnet_id (False, int, None)
+  private_subnet_id (False, int, None)
     None